-Other times, you’ll have to physically visit the repair center as a walk-in customer if they so allow it.
+Other times, you’ll have to physically visit the repair center as a walk-in customer if they allow it.

 Once you relay to the technician the problem, there’s nothing else you can do but sit and wait until he discovers the root of the problem.

-If the technician deems the cause of the problem a factory defect, then you’ll be compensated for it.
+If the technician deems the cause of the problem a factory defect, you’ll be compensated for it.

 Frequently Asked Questions about How to Turn Off Headphone Mode on Android